Alligator Meat Cost

 Alligator meat details

-Alligator meat has been described as having a milder flavor than chicken or pork, but some chefs still say it should taste like chicken.
-The usual cuts are taken out of in tail, jaw, and ribs.
+Alligator meat has been described as having a milder flavor than chicken or pork, but some chefs still say it should taste like seafood or chicken.
+The usual cuts of meat are taken out of in tail, jaw, and ribs.
 Alligator meat can be made into ground meat, burgers, soup mixes, and meatballs with its body parts being used for recipes of both baked and fried dishes.
-Alligators are known to take on flavors easily when cooked because of their low-fat content.
-3 ½ ounces of alligator will only contain 112 calories but no carbohydrates, no sodium, 70.5 milligrams of cholesterol, 1.8 grams of fat, and around 25% protein.

 Any additional expenses to consider?

-If you’re looking to buy online, many stores will want to ship your order overnight.
+If you’re looking to buy alligator meat online, many stores will want to ship your order overnight.
 Some may charge for shipping depending on their policy while others might waive the fee if a minimum requirement is met.
 The most common fees for shipping will range from $25-$35.

 Is there any way to spend less?